 A quick tip, which we really should not really recommend, but works especially well on the smaller reactor to remove the last amount of air from the pump body, is to suck on one of the bleed valves.
-You will get half a mouthful of air, then water again which is when you close off the tap.
+You will get half a mouthful of water, then half a mouthful of air, then water again which is when you close off the tap.